arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 #### 3.3.2 Coaching

-What this is:

-Why we do this:

-How we do this:
+Coaching (in the context of NHSUK software development) is a way of leading others in order to develop autonomy and self-belief so that they are able to achieve their potential.

-This work will be carried out on a one-to-one basis by arrangement with other developers.
+Coaching will be carried out on a one-to-one basis by arrangement with other developers.

+Best practices:

 - design programmes of coaching to improve developers' knowledge of agile software development
 - provide one-to-one coaching to support developers through their immediate and specific work issues